neoncortex/bashed/README.md

 In the first command, file will be opened, and the line 10 will be setted as the current line.
 On the second, file will be opened, the string "hello world" will be searched, and the line containing that string will be setted as the current line.

-If there is a pane with file already opened, then it will be focused, and the current line will be changed using the argument.
+If there is a tmux pane, or terminology window, with file already opened, then it will be focused, and the current line will be changed using the argument.

 ### Closing files:
 ````